-In the example above, if the current value of the location counter was 5280, the integer value 5280 would be substituted for the dollar sign (\$) in its expression, and right justified within the object field.
+In the example above, if the current value of the location counter was 5280, the integer value 5280 would be produced as a one word constant in decimal, right justified, with preceding binary zeros and a positive sign.

 3) Octal: Octal values (base eight) may be represented in expressions as elementary items by preceding the desired value with a zero.
 The assembler will convert these values to their corresponding binary (base two) equivalents.
 The converted binary integer will be right justified in its object coded field.